junxit/us-congress-bills-115/bill.md

 ## § 2.
 Hiring flexibility

 Section 3 of the Anti-Border Corruption Act of 2010 (Public Law 111–376; 6 U.S.C.
-221) is amended by striking subsection (b) and inserting the following:
+221) is amended by striking subsection (b) and inserting the following new subsections:

 > - **(b)** *Waiver authority* The Commissioner of U.S. Customs and Border Protection may waive the application of subsection (a)(1) in the following circumstances:
 >   - **(1)** In the case of a current, full-time law enforcement officer employed by a State or local law enforcement agency, if such officer—